 This fact sheet presents a brief summary of wildlife-habitat relationships.
 See other fact sheets in the series for information on individual wildlife species and specific management practices.

-Prepared by Colleen A. DeLong, wildlife extension associate, and Margaret C. Brittingham, associate professor of wildlife resources.
+Prepared by Colleen A. DeLong, wildlife extension associate, and Margaret C. Brittingham, professor of wildlife resources.

 Partial funding for this fact sheet was provided by the Wild Resource Conservation Fund and the Pennsylvania Forest Stewardship program.

 SeriesPennsylvania Wildlife #1